An

 vague playground recollections…

-the smelly toilets there (urinals),
+the smelly toilets there ( the urinals ),

 the fence to the next-door Senior school,